-- Any contravention to the core values of the Education Nationale, in particular the principles of religious, political and business neutrality; - Invasion of privacy; - Defamation and insults; - Encouragement to commit discriminative, hateful (including racially motivated) or violent acts; - Trademark infringement; - Reproduction, presentation or circulation of intellectual work (i.e.: music piece, photograph, literary extract ...) or of related work (i.e.: musical performance, video, program by an audiovisual provider) that are protected by copyright law; - Copies of commercial software for any purpose whatsoever, except backup copies when they are made within the framework of the Code of intellectual property.
+- Any contravention to the principles of religious, political and business neutrality; - Invasion of privacy; - Defamation and insults; - Encouragement to commit discriminative, hateful (including racially motivated) or violent acts; - Trademark infringement; - Reproduction, presentation or circulation of intellectual work (i.e.: music piece, photograph, literary extract ...) or of related work (i.e.: musical performance, video, program by an audiovisual provider) that are protected by copyright law; - Copies of commercial software for any purpose whatsoever, except backup copies when they are made within the framework of the Code of intellectual property.